VidalSpierings/VidalSpierings/README.md

-## Hello!
+## 🍎 Hello! 🤖

 I'm a (Dual Native) Mobile Developer with an interest in (cloud) systems infrastructure, militairy-IT, strength training, and an avid history buff.

-I live by the principles of the <a href="[url](https://ranchlands.com/blogs/journal/teddy-roosevelt-s-strenuous-life-doctrine?srsltid=AfmBOoqs7mNrog7EChMCLJmcR7_Q-F7-0yajWvP0ufmrJEsMXzVYj525)">strenuous life doctrine</a>.
+I live by the principles of the [strenuous life doctrine] (https://ranchlands.com/blogs/journal/teddy-roosevelt-s-strenuous-life-doctrine?srsltid=AfmBOoqs7mNrog7EChMCLJmcR7_Q-F7-0yajWvP0ufmrJEsMXzVYj525).

 <!--
 **VidalSpierings/VidalSpierings** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.